na-na-hi/renget/archive/characterprovider.md

 OpenAI recommends only altering either Temperature or `Top P` from the default.
 Either you change `Temperature` and leave `Top P` = 1 or you change `Top P` and leave `Temperature` = 1.
 But it's for dummies, we're smarties now!

 > **Recommendation:**
 > Actually you'd better try combining them.
 If you use high `Temperature`, you'd certainly want to exclude tokens with superlow-chance from occurring in the AI output.
 This will keep AI creative while not allowing it to generate nonsense; stuff like random symbols and words that certainly wouldn't naturally occur.
-Something like `Top-P` = 0.75 will do for high `Temperatures` (Remember on high `Temperatures` probabilities like 0.1% may become 1%, and 1% may become 10%, so you'll need a low enough `Top-P` value to cut them off).
+Something like `Top-P` = 0.75-0.85 will do for high `Temperatures` (Remember on high `Temperatures` probabilities like 0.1% may become 1%, and 1% may become 10%, so you'll need a low enough `Top-P` value to cut them off).
+In result you will get both logical and diverse output.
 ######
 - - -
 ###### FREQUENCY PENALTY AND PRESENCE PENALTY